DataSorcerer/Predicting-Insurance-Premium/README.md

 3. **Win-win for both:- Insurer & Beneficiary:**
 Help the prospective insurance beneficiaries understand the factors that could lower their insurance premium.

+The modelling and analysis is structured as follows:
+1. Importing the dataset
+2. Exploratory data analysis (EDA)
+3. Training the model
+4. Intrepreting the results
+5. Improvements in the model
+6. Summarize practical insights from the analysis

  - "REPORT_InsurancePrediction.md" file has the detailed report with code and analysis
  - The source code folder contains the RMD file with R code for building and evaluating the regression model.